-General Fund Expenditures
+General Fund - Operating Expenditures

 General Fund expenditures represent the "Operating" budget for the District.
-The expenditures include staff compensation and benefits, day-to-day expenditures for facilities including utilities and maintenance, Fire, EMS and office-type supplies, equipment and tools, debt service payments, and transfers to other funds.
-The total FY19 General Fund Budget is \$28.3 million.
+The expenditures include staff compensation and benefits, day-to-day expenditures for facilities including utilities and maintenance, and Fire, EMS and office-type supplies, equipment, and tools.
+The total FY20 General Fund Operating Budget is \$27.3 million.